nthaberl/nthaberl/README.md

 <h1 align="center">Hello there 👋, I'm Natascha</h1>
 <h3 align="center">An enthusiastic web developer from Seattle</h3>

-- 🔭 I’m currently working on [Animal Crossing Critter Finder](http://54.200.117.215/)
+- 🔭 I’m currently working on my **Microsoft Azure and AI Fundamentals Certifications**

-- 🌱 I’m currently learning about **DevOps with Microsoft Azure and AI Fundamentals**
+- 🌱 I’m currently learning about **Data Structures and Algorithms**

 - 👯 I’m looking to collaborate on **React or C# projects**